numertel

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with a clear description of the 'days' parameter.
-The description mentions 'w zadanym oknie' but adds minimal value beyond the schema.
+Schema coverage is 100%: the 'days' parameter is fully described in the schema (window in days, default 7, min/max).
+The description only lightly echoes this via 'w zadanym oknie', adding minimal semantic value beyond the schema.
 Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.